Reltroner/reltroner-studio/content/factions/henchoway.md

 ---

 ## 🌊 Origins & Name
-- The name “Henchoeway” was inspired by a Rei's childhood memory of a black-suited scuba diver at a waterpark, whom the founder called “Henchoewayway.”
+- The name “Henchoway” was inspired by a Rei's childhood memory of a black-suited scuba diver at a waterpark, whom the founder called “Henchowayway.”
 - The second sighting occurred at Sea World, reinforcing the emotional imprint.
-- From “Henchoewayway Scuba Institute,” it evolved into **Henchoeway**, a formalized and eerie name tied forever to abyssal manipulation.
+- From “Henchowayway Scuba Institute,” it evolved into **Henchoway**, a formalized and eerie name tied forever to abyssal manipulation.

 ---

 ## 🧠 Ideology
-Henchoeway teaches that **comfort is the ultimate salvation**—and that struggle, awakening, or resistance are harmful distractions.
+Henchoway teaches that **comfort is the ultimate salvation**—and that struggle, awakening, or resistance are harmful distractions.

 They operate by infiltrating public consciousness, offering stability, routine, and artificial peace.
 But underneath, they channel the spiritual energy of **Nytherion Abyss (Blue Pill Extreme)**.